All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 View logs in the full-screen mode by clicking on the fullscreen icon that is located at the top right corner of the terminal-like window.

 By default, device logs are not collected until you explicitly subscribe to a ROS topic in case of ROS deployments.

-Before viewing device logs, it is necessary to have the ROS Master up and running.
+Before viewing device logs, ensure the ROS Master is up and running.
 Add a ROS Publisher package that has a Talker component with device runtime.
 It publishes /telemetry ROS topic with High QoS.

 /telemetryis subscribed.
 Ensure the status of the subscribed topic(s) is Subscribed and is highlighted in green.